Lyman Duff: Early life and career

-Duff practised as a lawyer in Fergus, Ontario, after being called to the bar.
-In 1895, Duff moved to Victoria, British Columbia, and he continued his career there.
+Early legal career

+During his early career, Duff practised as a lawyer in Fergus, Ontario under N.M.
+Monro whom he had worked for as a student.
+In 1894, Duff accepted an offer from his friend Gordon Hunter to join him in a partnership in Victoria, British Columbia.
+The Law Society of British Columbia required new lawyers to reside in the province for six months before they could practice, so Duff earned money reporting on Court proceedings for the Victoria Daily Colonist, he was eventually called to the British Columbia Bar on February 28, 1895.
+Duff won his first case in Victoria, and later gained a reputation for mining law.
+He also maintained a limited practice in criminal defence, but his biographer Williams notes that he had little success.

 In 1895, he was appointed Queen's Counsel (Q.C.), which became King's Counsel (K.C.) on 22 January 1901 upon the death of Queen Victoria.
 In 1903, he took part, as junior counsel for Canada, in the Alaska Boundary arbitration.

-Justice of the Supreme Court of British Columbia

 In 1904, he was appointed a puisne judge of the Supreme Court of British Columbia.

 Puisne Justice of the Supreme Court of Canada

 Bust of Duff in the Supreme Court of Canada building.

 On September 27, 1906, Prime Minister Wilfrid Laurier nominated Duff for appointment to the Supreme Court of Canada following the death of Justice Robert Sedgewick on August 4, 1906.
 Duff's appointment was well received by the legal community due to his good reputation and name recognition across Canada.

 Biographer Ricardo Williams notes that Duff did not immediately engage with the Court's work, instead in early cases he chose to write short decisions agreeing with another justice.
 Duff wrote his first decision four months after his appointment.

 On January 14, 1919, he was appointed to the Privy Council of the United Kingdom.
 Duff was the first and only Puisne Justice of the Supreme Court of Canada to be appointed to the Imperial Privy Council.
 In 1924, he was elected as an honorary bencher of Gray's Inn, at the recommendation of Lord Birkenhead.

 In the Board of Commerce case (1920), a deadlocked 3–3 Supreme Court was unable to determine the validity of legislation dealing with the federal government's residue power under the peace, order, and good government provision of the British North America Act.
 Duff ruled against the validity of the legislation, and did not bind himself to the Privy Council's jurisprudence in the Local Prohibition Case.
 The Privy Council on appeal followed some of Duff's reasoning.
 Snell and Vaughan note that Board of Commerce represents Duff's emergence as a justice with his own views that went on to influence Canadian constitutional law.